CLEAR LAB

 she/her

 Casey Roark is the director of the Computation, Learning, and Representation (CLEAR) Lab and an Assistant Professor in the Department of Psychology at the University of New Hampshire.
-Dr. Roark received her PhD in Cognitive Neuroscience from Carnegie Mellon University and then completed an NRSA postdoctoral fellowship at the University of Pittsburgh.
+Dr. Roark received her PhD in Cognitive Neuroscience from Carnegie Mellon University and then completed an NIH-NRSA postdoctoral fellowship at the University of Pittsburgh.
 She joined the Department of Psychology at the University of New Hampshire in Fall 2023.
 She is interested in understanding the computational and neural mechanisms involved in perceptual category learning.
 She investigates these mechanisms through behavioral analysis, computational models, and pupillometry.

 Curriculum Vitae